top of page

 Understand Priorities

-When establishing a brief for the refurbishment of a car park for Hillingdon Council, on the other hand, the brief was influenced not only by what was broken and needed fixing, but also by what would have the best political impact.
-Local residents wanted clear walkways, clear signage and a better payment system.
+When refurbishing a multi-storey car park for Hillingdon Council, the brief was influenced by both functional requirements and political considerations.
+Local residents' demands for clear walkways, signage, and an improved payment system were prioritised alongside structural fixes.
 These needs had to be addressed in addition to the things that would make the carpark functional.

 Make it clear to everyone